Jean28518/Godot-jTools/README.md

 Setting up jList is very easy.
 Add `res://addons/jean28518.jTools/jTable/jTable.tscn` to your scene.
 See the example.tscn in Page2 how the jLists where Setup.

 #### Customization
 - **ID**: You can give the jList a unique name, if you want.
 Over it you can access this jList via `jListManager.get_jList(id : String)` from everywhere in the code.
+Set it to `_random`, if a random id should be generated.
 - **Entry Duplicate Text**: If only unique entries are allowed in this list, this string will be appended after the actual text.
 - **Only Unique Entries allowed**: If this one is activated: If an added entry has the same text as an other one in this jList, it will be made unique by appending e.g. `_duplicate` to the new entry
 - **Update**: If you check this one, the configuration of the Button Configuration will be updated